ucsffrancislab/ucsffrancislab.github.io/docs/AWS.md

 If you choose to use "default" as your profile, you may never need to specify it at all.
 You can even not include the `--profile` option which is essentially the same as using "default".

+And it looks like you don't even need to specify the adfs host as it is in your config files.

 ```
 aws-adfs login --adfs-host=adfs.ucsf.edu